l-palermo/react-amplify-app/README.md

 The user will:

-* Add gif to a specific collection
+* Add gif to a specific collection - Done
-* Delete gif from a specific collection
+* Delete gif from a specific collection  - Done
 * See a confirmation message before delete
 * Ensure there are no duplicates in each collection
 * Search for gifs inside a collection